integre-grenoble/MeetNGo/README.md

 ## Usage

 ### Instructions
+Before doing anything, you should probably edit the email templates.

 First place the files *Questionnaire Filleul.csv* and *Questionnaire Parrain-Marraine.csv* into the MeetNGo folder.
 Then run *meetngo.py* and follow the instruction :wink:

 ### Requirements
 To run the program, you will need a recent version of Python (at least 3.5).